batarong/Batarong-Installer/README.md

 2. Rename correctly (Release: "stable", "beta" or "nightly" and Volume ID is "BatarongOS")

 > [!WARNING]
-> It is important that you run the below command in the Cubic virtual environment (especially on Debian based distros that don't use Debian repositories)
+> It is important that you run the below command in the Cubic virtual environment, as there might be unforseen consequences if you run it directly on your host system.

 3. Run the installer: ```curl https://batarong.github.io/install.sh | sudo bash```
 4. Select the defaults until the end.